-I also find the Varidesk simple yet sturdy.
+How about sturdy?
 It’s constructed with a solid stainless steel thick legs that add up to the stability of the desk.
 It looks basic but clean and straightforward.
 The control box lets you program your preferred height setting.

 Warranty, return policies, and shipping

-One of the things that I appreciate with the Varidesk is that it has a return policy compared to other standing desks in the market today.
+One of the things that we can appreciate with the Varidesk is that it has a return policy compared to other standing desks in the market today.
 The brand offers a 30-day money-back guarantee so that’s never a hassle on your part.
 You get to try the desk for 30 days.
 That’ll be enough time for you to gauge if the desk will serve its purpose or not.

 And the brand also throws in free shipping and free returns.

 As for the warranty, it has the same warranty period such as the Versadesk.
 Both desks offer a 5-year warranty on parts and the tabletop.
 The Versadesk is just a notch higher with a 5-year warranty on the electronics and 10 years on the tabletop.

 As for the shipping, the Varidesk was properly packed and it’s one of my favorite packaging for a sit-stand desk.
 The desk came in one piece without any damage, scratches, or dents.

 The desk can have a substantial or pretty heavyweight, so make sure to unbox it where you’re going to place it.
 And of course, it’s more convenient to assemble it where it is in your home office or wherever you want to put it.
 Otherwise, you might find yourself struggling to bring the fully assembled desk up to your home office.